[Skip to Content]

 • Oral-motor or self-feeding skill deficits

 We provide evidence-based, behavioral treatment for children from birth up to 21 years.
 With a team of highly dedicated behavior analysts and behavioral psychologists, we aim to develop a structured meal plan designed to meet each child’s and family’s needs.
-We use scientifically supported approaches when assessing the reason(s) for children’s inappropriate mealtime behaviors as well implementing strategies to work toward individualized goals.
-After we have found an effective plan to achieve each child’s goals, we train their caregiver(s) to help carryover the gains made in our clinic to their home and community.
+We use scientifically supported approaches when assessing the reason(s) for children’s inappropriate mealtime behaviors as well as implementing strategies to work toward individualized goals.
+After we have found an effective plan to achieve each child’s goals, we train their caregiver(s) to help carry over the gains made in our clinic to their home and community.
 We will continue to support families during the transition to discharge using in-home or telemedicine visits.

 We require all children to obtain medical clearance from Upstate’s pediatric gastroenterology team prior to enrolling in our program.